koush/docs.scrypted.app/install/proxmox-ve.md

 ## Proxmox VE Container Reset

 ::: tip
 Older Proxmox VE Scrypted installations ran as a systemd service in the container.
 The new installation process moves the service into a docker container inside the LXC.
-Legacy installations must update the LXC by using the reset script.
+Legacy installations must update the LXC by using the [Host Reset](#host-reset) script.
 :::

 Modifying the Proxmox VE Container can lead to unexpected behavior.
-The container can be reset by running the installation script with the `SCRYPTED_RESTORE=true` environment variable.
+The container can be reset using either the [LXC reset](#lxc-reset) (in container reinstall) or the [Host Reset](#host-reset) (total reinstall).

 All data (and NVR recordings if applicable) will be preserved, but creating a backup from within Scrypted is highly recommended.

+### Host Reset

+The container can be reset on the host by running the installation script with the `SCRYPTED_RESTORE=true` environment variable.

 ::: warning
 This script must be run in the Proxmox VE Host `Shell`, not the Scrypted LXC Console/Terminal.